brunorazevedo/landingpage-nature/README.md

 Executar no terminal:

-Após instalado a dependencia do Sass
+Após instalado a dependencia do SASS -
 Rodar npm run compile:sass

 ## 🛠️ Construído com